-During SATs or other formal assessments we may offer additional support such as: a scribe, additional time or working in a familiar location with an appropriate adult.
+During SATs or other formal assessments, we may offer specific access arrangements and additional support such as: a scribe, additional time, rest breaks or working in a familiar location with an appropriate adult.
 This is all dependent on the child's needs.
+The Headteacher uses and follows the following statutory guidance: 2025 key stage 2 access arrangements guidance - GOV.UK